-Wuhan, the epicenter of the coronavirus, is returning to normal as the authorities lift tough travel restrictions and open shopping malls.
-Austria is set to become the first European country to significantly ease restrictions on its citizens: many stores are set to open as early as next week.
+Wuhan, the epicenter of the coronavirus, is returning to normal as authorities lift tough travel restrictions and open shopping centers.
+Austria is set to become the first European country to significantly ease restrictions on its citizens: many stores are due to open as early as next week.
 Air force.

 While hospitals in many countries are working to their limits and epidemiologists are closely monitoring the spread of the virus, Austrian experience can provide answers to many questions.
 France, Belgium, Finland and Spain are already trying to come up with a plan to get out of isolation, but experts warn of the danger of a second wave of infection.